Inducing exceptional points, enhancing plasmon quality and creating correlated plasmon states with modulated Floquet parametric driving: Results

 It is convenient to work in a rotating frame defined by the unitary transformation $U\left(t\right)=e^{i\hat{\mathbf{d}}\cdot\boldsymbol{\sigma}\Omega_{F}t/2}$, where the spectrum of the transformed single-particle part of Eq. (\ref{eq:general_H}) is given by

-for $\lambda k/\left|\mathbf{d}\right|\ll1$, we neglected time dependent terms in the rotating frame \citep{lindner2011floquet}.
-In this frame and with the made approximations, the time dependence caused by the fast $\Omega_{F}$ oscillation of the Floquet drive does not explicitly appear in the equations.
+for $\lambda k/\left|\mathbf{d}\right|\ll1$.
+In writing Eq. (\ref{eq:rot_frame_dispersion-1}) we neglected time dependent terms in the rotating frame \citep{lindner2011floquet}.
+In this frame and with the approximations made, the time dependence caused by the fast $\Omega_{F}$ oscillation of the Floquet drive does not explicitly appear in the equations.

 We consider the metallic regime with the Fermi surface lying in the upper band (see Fig. \ref{fig:dispersions_and_setup}) and expand the spectrum around $k_{F}$ -- the Fermi momentum of the undriven system.
 We write: